vereimyst/ACS-Projects/docs/Project-2/results.md

 ![all methods sparse-sparse 10% sparsity comparison]({{ site.url }}/assets/images/proj-2/sparse-sparse-comp-all-0.1.png)
 ![all methods sparse-sparse 1% sparsity comparison]({{ site.url }}/assets/images/proj-2/sparse-sparse-comp-all-0.01.png)
 ![all methods sparse-sparse 0.1% sparsity comparison]({{ site.url }}/assets/images/proj-2/sparse-sparse-comp-all-0.001.png)
-The combined implementation is unexpectedly the worst performing method for 1% sparcity in sparse-sparse matrix multiplication, but not 0.1% sparcity.
-This variation can likely be attributed to randomness of non-zero element allocations and/or the combined overhead of multithreading, SIMD, and nested loops as mentioned above.

 ## Citations